balderdashy/waterline/ARCHITECTURE.md

 + replaces attribute names with column names
 + replaces the model identity with the table name
 + removed `populates` (or potentially replaced it with `joins`)
-  + this varies-- keep in mind that sometimes multiple physical protostatements will be built up and sent to different adapters-- or even the same one.
+  + this varies-- keep in mind that sometimes _multiple physical protostatements will be built up and sent to different adapters_-- or even the same one.
   + if `joins` is added, then this would replace `method: 'findOne'` or `method: 'find'` with `method: 'join'`.

 ```js